Salmonberry

 “Oriane Lee's memoir, The Geography of Belonging is a gorgeous adventure of the heart and spirit, across cultural and species lines.
 This is a riveting and unusual love story of persons and of place told in sensuous, muscular prose.”Erin Robinsong

-. . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . ."Having been born in Southern Africa, I love* The Geography of Belonging, travelling in my imagination with Oriane Lee Johnston on her amazing journey with Zimbabwe.
+Rag Cosmology. . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . ."Having been born in Southern Africa, I love* The Geography of Belonging, travelling in my imagination with Oriane Lee Johnston on her amazing journey with Zimbabwe.
 She opens us to many questions about class, race, nature and the courage to follow love beyond our comfort level in order to discover the heart of another culture.
 The svikiro, a spiritual medium of the Shona people, said to her: To see our traditional ways kept alive with your interest and your writing.
 This is what you can give us.
 Oriane Lee has indeed given that gift to all of us."Ann Mortifee

-Into the Heart of the Sangoma*. . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .“Oriane Lee’s writing, about the seasons of life and death, and the frailty juxtaposed to the strength and endurance in the safari horse, is one of the best epitaphs to the horse I have ever read.”Karl Van Lauren, DVM,
+In Love with the Mystery and Into the Heart of the Sangoma*. . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .“Oriane Lee’s writing, about the seasons of life and death, and the frailty juxtaposed to the strength and endurance in the safari horse, is one of the best epitaphs to the horse I have ever read.”Karl Van Lauren, DVM,

 Southern Africa veterinarian.